Modelling Population-Level Hes1 Dynamics: Insights from a Multi-Framework Approach: Models

 \subsection{Hes1 Cell-to-Cell Signalling Process}

-For the modelling, we would ideally like to describe the pathways in a way that captures its main behaviours while allowing us insight into mechanistic interactions on a population level through mathematical analysis and computational simulations.
-The behaviour we want to capture is the behaviour shown in neural progenitor populations where Hes1 shows transient oscillations with a period of 2--3 hours that dampen out after 3--6 cycles, i.e., 6--18 hours \cite{Hirata2002OscillatoryLoop, Kageyama2007TheEmbryogenesis}.
-This is then followed by a fate decision into stationarity, with either high or low Hes1 protein levels, which from biological considerations has to be rather robust to process and environment noise.
+For the modelling, we would ideally like to describe the pathway in a way that captures its main behaviours while allowing us insight into mechanistic interactions on a population level through mathematical analysis and computational simulations. \review{The behaviour we want to capture is the behaviour shown in neural progenitor populations where Hes1 shows transient oscillations with a period of 2--3 hours \cite{Marinopoulou2021hes1neurons,Imayoshi2013,elAzhar2024hes1neurons} sometimes extending up to 4 hours \cite{elAzhar2024hes1neurons}.
+This is then followed by a fate decision into stationarity, with either high or low Hes1 protein levels leading to cells developing into glial cells or neurons, respectively \cite{Shimojo2008hes1notch}, which from biological considerations has to be rather robust to process and environment noise.}

 We start with the schematic understanding of the underlying biological processes depicted in \figref{hes1_schema}.
 Following \cite{Shimojo2011DynamicCells}, the main molecules involved in the process of maintaining neural progenitor cells are Neurogenin-2 (Ngn2), Delta-like-1 (Dll1), the Notch receptor as well as Hes1 mRNA and protein which together interact as indicated in the figure.
 To this end we use the notation